qoherent/spectrogram-segmentation/README.md

 ## 🙏 Attribution

-The dataset used in this example was prepared by MathWorks using their 5G and LTE toolboxes and is publicly available [here](https://www.mathworks.com/supportfiles/spc/SpectrumSensing/SpectrumSenseTrainingDataNetwork.tar.gz).
-For more information on how this dataset was generated or to generate further spectrum data, please refer to MathWork's article on spectrum sensing.
+The dataset used in this example was prepared by MathWorks using their 5G and LTE toolboxes.
+This training repository expects the internal HDF5 copy from Dawson, as described in the setup instructions above.
+For more information on how the original data was generated or to generate further spectrum data, please refer to MathWorks' article on spectrum sensing.
 For more information about Qoherent's use of MATLAB to accelerate intelligent radio research, check out our [customer story](https://www.mathworks.com/company/user_stories/qoherent-uses-matlab-to-accelerate-research-on-next-generation-ai-for-wireless.html).

 The DeepLabv3 models used in this example were initially proposed by Chen _et al._ and are further discussed